dime-worldbank/stata-package-resources/ssc/checklist-submitting-SSC.md

 - [ ] 15. **Send announce email**
-  - _Optional_: If it is a major release (new commands or significant updates to existing commands), send an email to DIME Team to announce the new version.
+  - _Optional_: If it is a major release (new commands or significant updates to existing commands), send an email to announce the new version your team.